 Mimecast for Outlook's continuity mode allows you to continue to send and receive messages, including those of delegated mailboxes, even if your company mail server is unavailable.
 The Online Inbox and Online Sent Items also provide access to all the messages you've sent or received.
 This includes messages that are no longer available in your mailbox.
 Continuity mode is a transparent mode to both you and your email recipients, even though the messages are being sent through us and not your company email server.

 Mimecast for Outlook checks for continuity events every three minutes.
 Once continuity mode is disabled, you'll automatically be switched into normal operating mode, and messages will travel through your organization's email server once more.

 When Continuity Mode is triggered, the following behavior is experienced:

 - Microsoft Outlook is switched to offline mode.

-- Whilst Exchange is offline, Mimecast for Outlook mailbox monitoring functionality continues to check for new messages.
+- Whilst the Exchange is offline, Mimecast for Outlook mailbox monitoring functionality continues to check for new messages.

 - Mimecast for Outlook monitors for, and resolves, duplicate messages: